abinit/abinit/doc/tutorial/eph4mob.md

 \end{align}

-Obviously this description does not take into contributions to the lifetimes given by scattering with defects and ionized impurities in doped semiconductors as well grain boundary scattering.
+Obviously this description does not take into contributions to the lifetimes given by other scattering processe such as defects, ionized impurities in doped semiconductors, grain boundary scattering.
-These effects may be relevant depending on the system under investigation but they are not treated in this tutorial.
+These effects may be relevant depending on the system and the temperature under investigation but they are not treated in this tutorial.

 The generalized transport coefficients are given by [[cite:Madsen2018]]